Motorbike rider on the Silver Route.

 Contrast in landscapes

 Nature is one of the main attractions of the route.
-The southern landscape is dominated by olive groves, Extremadura by wooded pastures, and the centre of Spain by the meseta (plateau).
+The southern landscape is dominated by olive groves, Extremadura by pastures, and the centre of Spain by the meseta (plateau).
 When it reaches the north, the route goes through green valleys and over scenic mountain passes.The A-66 and N-630 are the fastest and most modern roads.
 The side roads lead further into the surroundings, and are great if you want to enjoy the huge variety of landscapes along the route.

 Culture and heritage